Lyneham Primary School

 1. What support is available for improving the emotional and social development of children with SEN?

-• Specialist advice from the SSENs teacher for children with social communication/interaction difficulties..
+• Specialist advice from the SSENs team for children with social communication/interaction difficulties.

 • Specialist advice from our Educational Psychologist.

-• Specialist advice from the Behaviour Support Service teacher – Phil Northwood.
+• Specialist advice from the Behaviour Support Service.

 • Trained ELSAs (non-class based) providing pastoral support 1:1 and group sessions.